-Comedy.
 By Mary Lynn Dobson.

 Cast: 8m., 6w. (cast may be reduced to 10 or expanded to 25 or more.)
 It sure is hard to be humble when you're a swashbuckling, egocentric super-hero.
 But our gallant guy-in-green tries his best as he swaggers through The Somewhat True Tale of Robin Hood, a frantically funny, Monty Pythonesque retelling of the classic.
 This time around, the legendary legend, in his never-ending quest to aid the needy, encounters a lovely damsel-in-distress (oddly obsessed with skin conditions); an ever-scheming sheriff who would rather bowl a strike than hit a bull's-eye; a gold-hoarding, bad-guy monarch wannabe; and a good-natured "Town's Guy" who manages to make his way into every scene, whether he belongs there or not.
 Combine them with an expandable band of spoon-wielding Merry Men whose collective IQs equal six, and you've got an irreverent jaunt through Sherwood Forest you won't soon forget!
 Flexible staging.
-Approximate running time:1 hour, 20 minutes.
+Approximate Running Time: 80 minutes.